-There was no shortage of sessions to choose from at 2006 World Education Conference sponsored by Meeting Professionals International (MPI), but attendees who participated in Attainium’s Disaster Experience session think they selected one of the best.
-Presented in the format of an unfolding disaster, the Disaster Experience grabbed and held participants attention for several hours.
+There was no shortage of sessions to choose from at the 2006 World Education Conference sponsored by Meeting Professionals International (MPI), but attendees who participated in Attainium’s Disaster Experience session think they selected one of the best.
+Presented in the format of an unfolding disaster, the Disaster Experience grabbed and held participants' attention for several hours.

 “At first I wondered why I was doing this at eight o’clock in the morning,” said Janet Graff of The Center for Research and Education in Sunrise, Florida, whose job is about 70 percent meeting planning.
 “But by the time we got done, I was so glad I participated.
 The session helped me personally and professionally.”